o-power/new-car-registrations/README.md

 Dashboard showing passenger car registrations in Ireland from 2010 to 2018.

 ## Demo
-A live demo can be found here on Github Pages.
+The deployed site can be found [here](https://o-power.github.io/new-car-registrations/) on GitHub Pages.
-Add screenshots.

 ## UX
 ### Wireframes